PythonRSAS/pythonrsas.github.io/_posts/2022-06-19-8-Remove-Duplicates-from-Sorted-Array.md

 ## My brute force O(n) solution

-As usual, I start with my brute force solution.
+As usual, we start with a brute force solution.
 Any swapping should be ruled out because the problem says input is sorted already.
 Swapping will mess up the sorted order.

 Using a hashmap to keep track of the unique numbers and their counts surely can solve the problem.
 The limitation is the space $$O(n)$$.